New arenas put spotlight on Connecticut college hockey - WHIZ News

 FAIRFIELD, Conn.
-(AP) — Located just nine miles apart in Connecticut, Yale and Quinnipiac played for a national hockey championship a decade ago.
+(AP) — Located just 9 miles apart in Connecticut, Yale and Quinnipiac played for a national hockey championship a decade ago.

-This month, both UConn and another Connecticut school, Sacred Heart, opened new hockey arenas, each spending more than $70 million on the state-of-the-art facilities that are on campus.
+This month, both UConn and another Connecticut school, Sacred Heart, opened new hockey arenas, each spending more than $70 million on on-campus state-of-the-art facilities.

 The ribbon cuttings came the same week Quinnipiac’s men’s team climbed to the top spot in the national polls.
 UConn’s men are ranked No. 13 and Sacred Heart’s men’s team is receiving votes.
 On the women’s side, Yale is No. 2, Quinnipiac is ranked sixth and UConn is No. 14.

-On Friday, all four Connecticut men’s programs will meet at Quinnipiac for the third year of a tournament that the schools hope will someday rival the Beanpot, the annual battle among Boston College, Boston University, Northeastern and Harvard in Massachusetts.
+On Friday, all four Connecticut men’s programs will meet at Quinnipiac for the third year of a tournament that the schools hope will someday rival the Beanpot, the annual tournament involving Boston College, Boston University, Northeastern and Harvard, all located in the Boston area.

-This will be the Connecticut tournament’s third year.
-What was called “Connecticut Ice” is expected to get a new name after struggling with attendance in its first two years; the first was played during the pandemic and the second began during a major snowstorm.
+What had been called “Connecticut Ice” is expected to get a new name after struggling with attendance in its first two years; the first was played during the pandemic and the second began during a major snowstorm.

-The schools are very hopeful that the showcase will reap benefits when it comes to recruiting the top youth players in the state, many of whom have traditionally gone elsewhere, UConn director of athletics David Benedict said.
+The schools are hopeful that the showcase will reap benefits when it comes to recruiting the top youth players in the state, many of whom have traditionally gone elsewhere, UConn athletic director David Benedict said.

 “It rankles me when there is so much that we deal with, with all the Massachusetts programs, and well-deserved on their part,” he said.
 “But, it’s time for Connecticut to crash the party, so to speak.”

-Sacred Heart senior forward Neil Shea grew up in the Boston area and played at Northeastern before deciding to transfer two years ago.
+Sacred Heart senior forward Neil Shea grew up in the Boston area and played at Northeastern before transferring two years ago.

 A big part of the draw was the promise of the new $75 million Martire Family Arena, with its 4,000 seats, luxury boxes, player’s lounge complete with three big-screen TVs and a shooting room (similar to a baseball batting cage) equipped with synthetic ice for year-round use.